 Elyse Shafarman, M.A., AmSAT Certified Alexander Technique Teacher

-Ms. Shafarman’s background as a professional modern dancer and training in Psychology, Yoga (RYT 200), and Mindfulness Based Stress Reduction influence her approach to teaching.
-She writes regularly about mind-body connections on her blog and dances every day.
+Ms. Shafarman’s background as a modern dancer and training in Psychology, Yoga (RYT 200), and Mindfulness Based Stress Reduction (60 hr practicum), as well as numerous allied somatic modalities including Feldenkrais and Body Mind Centering influence her approach to teaching.
+She writes regularly about mind body connections on her blog and dances for exercise and joy.

 Revealing the power of the mind to free the body, and the intelligence of the body to free the mind is my passion.
 People of all ages and vocations deserve joy, freedom and ease in movement.